-Review the list of organizations that will be attending the fair to get a sense of the opportunities available.
+- RESEARCH EMPLOYERS - Review the list of organizations that will be attending the fair to get a sense of the opportunities available.
 Decide which opportunities are interesting to you and do more research about them.
-By doing prior research, you will be able to approach specific recruiters and talk to them about the positions and opportunities in which you are particularly interested.

-- UPDATE AND PREPARE YOUR RESUME You are encouraged to have an updated resume that reflects your most current experiences and skills.
-In order to have the most polished resume, take advantage of available resume Drop-In Hours at the Alumni & Student Connections Office.
-After you have polished up your resume, plan on bringing at least ten copies to the Career Fair. - PREPARE YOUR "PERSONAL PITCH" In order to make the most of your interaction with employers, prepare a short interesting and engaging verbal summary of your background, experiences, and career interests.
+By doing prior research, you will be able to approach specific recruiters and talk to them about the positions and opportunities in which you are particularly interested. - UPDATE AND PREPARE YOUR RESUME. - You are encouraged to have an updated resume that reflects your most current experiences and skills (you can email your resume to cpe@plu.edu to have it reviewed).
+After you have polished up your resume, plan on bringing at least ten copies to the Career Fair. - PREPARE YOUR "PERSONAL PITCH" - In order to make the most of your interaction, prepare a short interesting and engaging verbal summary of your background, experiences, and career interests.
 This is your opportunity to make a good impression.
-Also, practice answering interview questions and prepare two to five questions you would like to ask the employer. - DRESS TO IMPRESS

-You truly have only one chance to make a memorable first impression, so make it a good one.
-Dressing in business attire is important when engaging with employers (this doesn't mean you can't incorporate personality into your attire!).
-For more tips on how to dress at a career networking event, schedule an appointment with a career advisor.
+Also, practice answering interview questions and prepare two to five questions you would like to ask the employer. - DRESS TO IMPRESS - You truly have only one chance to make a memorable first impression, so make it a good one.
+Dressing in business attire is important when engaging with employers (this doesn't mean you can't incorporate personality into your attire!). - PREPARE A STRATEGY - Do not plan to meet with every single employer attending the event.
+Career fairs only offer brief contact with organizations.
+Narrow and prioritize your list of employers with whom you would like to speak, and set specific goals you hope to achieve by attending the fair.